abstract

 - Meditab Software Inc. — for supporting this project.

-- PyTorch / Torchvision teams — the object detection backbone powering the auto-suggestion engine.
+- PyTorch / Torchvision teams — RetinaNet backbone powering the auto-suggestion engine.

 - Computer Vision Group, LDCE — for feedback and testing.